jpalardy/vim-slime/assets/doc/advanced.md

 let g:slime_dont_ask_default = 1
 ```

+## Don't Restore Cursor Position

 By default, `vim-slime` will try to restore your cursor position after it runs.
 If you don't want that behavior, unset the `g:slime_preserve_curpos` option:

 ```vim
 let g:slime_preserve_curpos = 0
 ```

+## Send Delimited Cells

-If you want to send blocks of code between two delimiters, emulating the cell-like mode of REPL environments like ipython, matlab, etc., you can set the cell delimiter on the `g:slime_cell_delimiter` variable and use the `<Plug>SlimeSendCell` mapping to send the block of code.
+If you want to send blocks of code between two delimiters, emulating the cell-like mode of REPL environments like ipython, matlab, etc., you can set the cell delimiter to the `b:slime_cell_delimiter` or `g:slime_cell_delimiter` variable and use the `<Plug>SlimeSendCell` mapping to send the block of code.
 For example, if you are using ipython you could use the following:

 ```vim
 let g:slime_cell_delimiter = "#%%"